 Small Water Works (SWW) funding supports costs related to small water systems for licensed child care centres.
-CMSMs and DSSABs with child care centres that have historically received SWW funding will receive an allocation in 2018.
+CMSMs and DSSABs with child care centres that have historically received SWW funding will receive an allocation in 2020.

-The 2018 allocations for SWW are based on the reported expenditures in 2016 Financial Statements, due to the delayed Revised Estimates reporting in 2017.
+The 2020 allocations for SWW are based on the reported expenses in the 2018 Financial Statements, as this funding is claims- based.
 CMSMs and DSSABs will report their SWW expenditures in their financial submissions.
 The ministry will verify the amount reported in the Financial Statement Submission with the CMSM or DSSAB and may require supporting documentation during the year-end reporting process.
 Following the review, the ministry will adjust SWW entitlement based on expenditures reported in Financial Statements.